Skip to Main Content

 Systematic Reviews & Other Syntheses

-Librarian involvement in systematic reviews is a practice recommendation by the Institute of Medicine and leading sources of evidence-based information including Cochrane, the Joanna Briggs Institute and the Campbell Collaboration.
+Librarian involvement in systematic reviews is a practice recommendation by the Institute of Medicine and leading sources of evidence-based information including Cochrane and JBI.

 Research has shown that librarian involvement in systematic reviews increases the quality of search strategies (Koffel, 2015) and reporting (Meert et al., 2016; Rethlefsen et al., 2015).

-To meet with a librarian about support for your knowledge synthesis, please complete the consultation request form.
+To meet with a librarian about support for your knowledge synthesis, please book a consultation using our online system.

 Advisory Consultation